AdS$_{3}$ spacetime wormhole fluctuations and their impact on false vacuum decay: The tunneling rate

-If spacetime fluctuations are not taken into account, the vacuum decay rate is given by $e^{-B_{seed}}$.
-However, if the effects of genus fluctuations are considered, there are different ways in which vacuum decay can occur.
-In the decay from the false vacuum state to the true vacuum state, the spacetime may produce various genus.
-All these possible variations in spacetime must be taken into consideration.
-Therefore, when accounting for genus fluctuations, the vacuum decay rate should be adjusted to equation \eqref{eq:4.1}.
+If wormhole fluctuations are not considered, the vacuum decay rate is given by $e^{-B_{seed}}$.
+However, when BWFs are taken into account, vacuum decay can occur through multiple pathways.
+During the decay from the false vacuum state to the true vacuum state, the spacetime may produce various wormholes.
+All these possible spacetime configurations must be accounted for.
+Therefore, when considering BWFs, the vacuum decay rate is modified as described in equation \eqref{eq:4.1}.